joscheuerer/hands-on-workshop/docs/lab4-new.md

 * Build production-grade architecture
 * Combine multiple protocols in a IaC Group
 * Deploy the infrastructure stack with NoCode interface
-* Self-service for developers and business lines
+* Self-service for developers and cloud consumers

 ![Usecase 4](image/usecase3.png)
 _Fig.
 Build Architectures in StackGuardian_